helloworld-iiitt/CR-Soapbox/README.md

 - The bot uses the Telegram API to fetch messages, Python Telegram Bot module to reply to messages and IIITT server as a server.

-- The entire bot is written in Python 3.8
+- The entire bot is written in Python 3.8 (.py) and initializing script was written in bash shell script (.sh).

 ## 🎈 Usage <a name = "usage"></a>

 Start the bot by sending :

 ```
-    /start
+  $ /start
 ```

 - The bot will ask the user whether he is a student or teacher.